-To open the bypass valves, lift and pull bypass control rod C through the large opening D, until the stop E is past the opening.
-Push rod C into the small opening to lock in place.
+To open the bypass valves, move the parking brake to the OFF position, then lift and pull bypass control rod C through the large opening D, until the control rod stop is past the opening.
+Drop rod C into the small opening to lock in place.
 Repeat for the other bypass control rod.

-To close the bypass valves, lift bypass control rods C allowing the stop E to retract through the large opening D.
+To close the bypass valves, lift bypass control rod ${\bf C}$ allowing the control rod stop to retract through the large opening ${\bf D}$ .